ChrsPi/Enhancing-Long-term-Re-identification-Robustness-Using-Synthetic-Data-A-Comparative-Analysis/README.md

 # Running the code

 For replicating the results in the paper, run the python scripts named t**_experiments.py in the src folder.
+Note that the experiment refered to as t02 in the paper is refered as t10 in the code.